Louny: History

-Already at the turn of the 11th–12th centuries there was a settlement named Luna, located on the site of today's Church of Saint Peter.
-The first written mention of the settlement is from 1115, when it was a property of Kladruby Abbey.
+Already at the turn of the 11th and 12th centuries there was a settlement named Luna, located on the site of today's Church of Saint Peter.
+The first written mention of the settlement is from 1115, when it was a property of the Kladruby Monastery.
 In the 1260s, a royal town was founded at its place by King Ottokar II.
 It was located on two important traffic routes, river Ohře and the road from Prague to Nuremberg.
 Together with the town a Benedictine monastery was founded, but it was destroyed during the Hussite Wars.

-The town rapidly developed in the 15th century, when Church of Saint Peter, Church of the Mother of God and town fortifications were built.
+The town rapidly developed in the 15th century, when the Church of Saint Peter, Church of the Mother of God and town fortifications were built.
 After a fire in 1517, the town was severely damaged and had to be rebuilt, and a new church (Church of Saint Nicholas) was built.

 During the 19th century and then in the 1960s and 1970s, there was extensive demolitions in the historical town and many valuable Renaissance houses and parts of town fortifications were destroyed.
 The economic development of Louny occurred in the second half of the 19th century, when railway repair shops, sugar factory, brewery, slaughterhouses, mills and financial institutions were founded.
 After 1945, industrialisation of Louny continued.

 Until 1918, the town was part of Austria-Hungary, in the district of the same name, one of the 94 Bezirkshauptmannschaften in Bohemia.